Gunther Plaut: Career

+Personal life and death

+Plaut married Elizabeth Strauss in 1938, and they remained married until her death in 2003.
 His son, Jonathan V. Plaut, was also a Reform rabbi, who served as rabbi of Temple Beth Israel in Jackson, Michigan.

 His nephew, Rabbi Joshua Eli Plaut, Ph.D (son of Rabbi Walter H. and Hadassah Y. Plaut) is the director of the New York City based American Friends of Rabin Medical Center.